Oakley & Deane Parish Council

 Personal statement: Graeme and Marian moved to Oakley in 2007, charmed by the beautiful village setting.
 He was a journalist for many years - mainly behind a camera photographing Royalty, film stars, and the ordinary folk in the street.
 Graeme has been the leader of the High Society Jazz band since 1972 and the music has allowed him to play throughout Europe.
 He has also played alongside the late Acker Bilk, Kenny Ball, Humphrey Lyttelton and more recently Chris Barber.
 Gardening and their allotment take up much of their private life.
 Their idea of the perfect holiday is cruising.

-Androulla Johnstone was co-opted as a Parish Council Member in 2015
+Androulla Johnstone became a Parish Council member in 2015

 Contact: Telephone no: )01256) 780608

-Responsibilities: Androulla is a member of the Burial Ground and Churchyard and PC Governance Working Parties
+Responsibilities: Androulla is a member of the Planning Committee and the Burial Ground and Churchyard and the Strategic Planning Working Parties

 Personal statement: Androulla has lived in Oakley since 1990: is married to Gordon and has two children and one grandson.
 She has worked in and around the NHS for 35 years and has recently retired from the post of Chief Executive Officer of the Health and Social Care Advisory Service (HASCAS); a national mental health organisation which is also a registered charity.
 Androulla is also a historian and archaeologist with a specialist interest in buildings and forensic anthropology.
 She enjoys being with her family and although in no way an expert she tries to find time to do some gardening.

-John Paler was co-opted as a Parish Council member in December 2018
+John Paler became a Parish Council member in December 2018

 Contact: Telephone no: (01256) 781704